ConservationInternational/trends.earth/README.md

 * Cloning the github repository and installing from that code

-It is easier to install the plugin from a zipfile than from github, but your version of the plugin might be slightly out of date if you use a packaged version (unlikely to be an issue unless you have a specific need for the latest version of the plugin).
-Installing the plugin from github is the only way to ensure you have the very latest version of the code.
+It is easier to install the plugin from a zipfile than from github, so this option is recommended unless you are interested in contributing to development of the plugin.

 #### Installing the latest packaged version

-Download [the latest `trends.earth` zipfile](https://s3.amazonaws.com/trends.earth/sharing/LDMP.zip).
+Download [the latest `Trends.Earth` zipfile](https://s3.amazonaws.com/trends.earth/sharing/LDMP.zip).

-*Note that there are no longer separate zipfiles for 32 and 64 bit QGIS installs as the plugin no longer needs any architecture dependent binaries.*

 Extract `LDMP.zip` to the python plugins folder for your installation of QGIS.
 For example, if you are using Windows and your username is "azvol", then this